mainmatter/mainmatter.com/src/calendar/2023-11-11-svelte-summit.md

 ---

 Svelte Summit is an online conference dedicated to Svelte and everything that is happening in the community.
-We are supporting the event as a Gold Sponsor.
+Mainmatter's Senior Frontend Engineer Paolo Ricciuti will talk about progressive enhancements in SvelteKit in his talk "Enhance!!!" and we are supporting the event as a Gold Sponsor.